Contact a Recruiter

 - Every second bed practice to surpass ‘social distancing’ requirements,

-- 1.5m spacing in waiting, dining and recreational areas,
+- 6 feet spacing in waiting, dining and recreational areas,

-- Gloves, gowns, goggles and personal protective equipment (PPE) worn by medical officers, nursing and clinical staff during all participant interactions, and
+- Personal Protective Equipment (PPE), are worn by medical officers, nursing and clinical staff during all participant interactions requiring close physical interaction.

 - Infection prevention and control procedures in line with World Health Organisation (WHO) and best practice guidelines.